the-teachingRSE-project/competencies/competencies.md

 that provide this education will be the topic of a follow-up paper.

 # Contribution details {-}
-Heidi Seibold did the original conceptualisation and conceived the deRSE23 workshop.
+Heidi Seibold came up with the original idea for the deRSE23 workshop.
-We thank all the participants of this original community workshop!
+We thank all the participants of this community workshop!
 Heidi Seibold, Jeremy Cohen, Florian Goth, Renato Alves, Jan Philipp Thiele, and Samantha Wittke organised the deRSE23 workshop.
 Toby Hodges conceptualised and organised the un-deRSE23 workshop.